-The Department of Educational Studies offers several programs that require a license in Ohio to practice as a profession.
-Our highly ranked programs prepare you with the knowledge needed to obtain Ohio licensure and be a successful professional.
+Several education careers require a license in Ohio to practice as a profession.
+Our highly ranked programs prepare you with the knowledge needed to obtain Ohio licensure and be a successful school principal, superintendent, counselor or other education professional.

 Administration: Principal and Superintendent